KkitutLab/ADOFAI_yt_dlp/README.md

   → default ADOFAI behavior

 * `songURL` exists + `songFilename` empty
-  → audio loaded through `yt-dlp`
+  → audio is resolved via `yt-dlp` and used as level music

 ## Notes

-* Only one audio clip is cached at a time.
+* Only one audio clip is cached at a time
-* Cached clip is reused when the same URL is loaded again.
+* Same URL uses cached audio (no re-download)
-* Playback is blocked while audio is loading.
+* Playback is blocked while loading
-* No editor UI integration.
+* No editor integration
-* Logging is handled through MelonLoader console output only.

 ## Disclaimer

-This software is provided "as is", without warranty of any kind, express or implied, including but not limited to merchantability, fitness for a particular purpose, and noninfringement.

-This project does not provide, distribute, host, mirror, archive, upload, or include any copyrighted audio or media content.
+This project does not include, host, distribute, or provide any audio or media content.

-All media access is initiated exclusively by the end user through externally supplied URLs and third-party services.
+All media retrieval is performed by the end user through externally supplied URLs and third-party services.

+The developer does not control, endorse, or guarantee the content accessed through these services.

-The end user is solely responsible for:
+The user is solely responsible for:

 * legality of accessed content
 * copyright compliance
-* licensing permissions
+* licensing requirements
-* regional law compliance
-* redistribution
-* streaming or public playback
+* adherence to platform terms of service
-* any resulting legal consequences
+* any consequences arising from use

-The developer does not endorse or encourage copyright infringement or unauthorized distribution of protected content.

-Under no circumstances shall the developer be held liable for:

-* copyright violations
-* DMCA claims
-* unauthorized streaming
-* misuse of third-party services
-* data loss
-* service bans
-* legal disputes
-* indirect or direct damages arising from use of this software
+The developer shall not be held liable for any damages, claims, or legal issues resulting from the use of this software.

-By using this project, the user accepts full responsibility for all actions performed with it.